About The Metro Atlantic Athletic Conference

 The MAAC was founded in 1980 by six charter members: the U.S. Military Academy, Fairfield University, Fordham University, Iona College, Manhattan College and Saint Peter's College.
 Competition followed one year later in the fall of 1981 with members competing in the sports of men's cross country and men's soccer.
 On January 2, 1982, Army traveled to Iona for the first MAAC men's basketball game and the MAAC story had begun.

 Current Conference members include: Canisius College, Fairfield University, Iona College, Manhattan College, Marist College, Monmouth University, Niagara University, Quinnipiac University, Rider University, Saint Peter's University, and Siena College.
-In addition, associate members include the University of Detroit Mercy in men's lacrosse; St. Francis (N.Y.)
-College, Villanova University, Virginia Military Institute and Wagner College are all associate members of the MAAC Women's Water Polo League.
-Drake University, Jacksonville University, Robert Morris University, Sacred Heart University, and Stetson University compete in women's rowing, while the University at Albany and the University of Hartford take part in women’s golf competition.
-With the addition of field hockey to the sports lineup in the fall of 2013, the MAAC will support 25 sports and championships during the 2013-2014 academic year; in addition, the MAAC champion earns automatic qualification to the NCAA Championship in 16 sports.
+In addition, associate members include the University of Detroit Mercy in men's lacrosse and Jacksonville University in men’s rowing; St. Francis (N.Y.)
+College, Villanova University, Virginia Military Institute and Wagner College are all associate members in Women's Water Polo.
+Drake University, Jacksonville University, Robert Morris University, Sacred Heart University, and Stetson University compete in women's rowing, while the University at Albany, University of Dayton and the University of Hartford take part in women’s golf competition.
+Bryant University, and Sacred Heart University compete in field hockey, while Bryant University is a member in men’s swimming & diving.
+The MAAC will support 25 sports and championships during the 2014-2015 academic year; in addition, the MAAC champion earns automatic qualification to the NCAA Championship in 16 sports.

-The MAAC Basketball Championships return to Springfield's MassMutual Center in 2014 for the final year of a three-year stint; the championships in Springfield are co-hosted by the Naismith Memorial Basketball Hall of Fame.
+The MAAC Basketball Championships return to the Times Union Center in Albany, N.Y. after a three-year stint in Springfield, Mass. at the MassMutual Center from 2012-2014.
+The 2015 MAAC Basketball Championships will mark the 16th time that Albany has hosted the championships with the most recent one being in 2010.
 By having an excellent working relationship with various facilities, the MAAC has been able to attract a number of NCAA Championship events.
-Most recently, the MAAC and Fairfield hosted the 2013 NCAA Division I Women's Basketball Regional at Webster Bank Arena in Bridgeport, CT.
-The MAAC and Rider hosted the 2012 NCAA Rowing Championships at Lake Mercer in West Windsor, New Jersey and also co-hosted the 2011 NCAA Division I Wrestling Championships at the Wells Fargo Center in Philadelphia.
-The MAAC, Canisius College and Niagara University successfully hosted the 2010 NCAA Division I Men's Basketball Championship First and Second Rounds at the HSBC Arena in Buffalo, New York, and all three parties partnered for this same event in 2004 and 2007.
+Most recently, the MAAC along with Canisius College and Niagara University successfully hosted the 2014 NCAA Division I Men’s Basketball Second and Third Rounds at the First Niagara Center in Buffalo, N.Y., marking the fourth time that all three parties partnered for this same event (2004, 2007, and 2010).
+The MAAC and Fairfield University hosted the 2013 NCAA Division I Women's Basketball Regional at Webster Bank Arena in Bridgeport, CT.
+The MAAC and Rider University hosted the 2012 NCAA Rowing Championships at Lake Mercer in West Windsor, New Jersey and also co-hosted the 2011 NCAA Division I Wrestling Championships at the Wells Fargo Center in Philadelphia.
 The MAAC and Rider University co-hosted the 2009 NCAA Division I Women's Basketball Championship Regional at the Sovereign Bank Arena in Trenton, N.J., after recording the third highest attendance figure for the women's championship with the First and Second Rounds in 2006.
-The MAAC, Canisius College and Niagara University will work together for the fourth time to co-host the 2014 NCAA Division I Men's Basketball second and third rounds at the First Niagara Center in Buffalo, NY.

 In June of 1995, the MAAC developed new opportunities for student-athletes as the conference announced the formation of the MAAC Men's and Women's Lacrosse Leagues.
 The men's league began competition in the spring of 1996, while the women's league commenced in the spring of 1997.
-Since their inception as associate sports leagues, both men’s and women’s lacrosse have come into the fold as full MAAC sports.
+Since their inception as associate sports leagues, both men’s and women’s lacrosse have been upgraded to full MAAC sports.
 The men's league currently consists of six MAAC schools - Canisius, Manhattan, Marist, Monmouth, Quinnipiac and Siena - and one associate member – the University of Detroit Mercy.
 The women's league features competition among nine MAAC institutions - Canisius, Fairfield, Iona, Manhattan, Marist, Monmouth, Niagara, Quinnipiac and Siena.

 MAAC Associate Sports